The Cooperative College (3-2) Program

 Students in the program typically earn their bachelor’s degree after their first year at the Nicholas School and their master’s degree after their second year at the Nicholas School, thus earning both a bachelor’s and master’s degree in a total of five years of study.

 The 3-2 program is available only to students at participating schools.
-The program allows students to obtain maximum education with minimum investment of time and money, which has both upsides and downsides.
+The program allows students to obtain maximum education with minimum investment of time and money.
 Students should expect to work hard, but most of our students find that comes naturally because the program allows them to immerse themselves in topics they are passionate about.

 - Learn about Duke’s Master of Environmental Management (MEM) degree >